-Subsequent to year end, the COVID-19 pandemic has resulted in substantial volatility in the global financial markets.
-Because the value of the Fund's individual investments has and will fluctuate in response to changing market conditions, the amount of losses, if any, that will be recognized in subsequent periods, cannot be determined.
+The COVID-19 pandemic has resulted in substantial volatility in the global financial markets.
+The value of the Fund's individual investments has and will fluctuate in response to changing market conditions.
+The effect, if any, that may be recognized in subsequent periods, cannot be reasonable estimated.